Wheelchair rugby classification

-Wheelchair rugby classification is the seven class system that assigns players a point value based on functional mobility to insure parity in athletic ability on the court at any given time.
+Wheelchair rugby classification is the seven class system that assigns players a point value based on functional mobility to ensure parity in athletic ability on the court at any given time.
 Classification is handled by the International Wheelchair Rugby Federation.

 Definition

 In wheelchair rugby, players are assessed into seven classes: 0.5, 1.0, 1.5, 2.0, 2.5, 3.0, and 3.5 points.
 The lower level points indicate less functional ability and the higher points indicate greater functional ability.
 Men and women both play the sport, and they play on the same team.
 There are no separate events for men and women.

 Only four players are on the court at any given time.
 The total points on the floor for a team cannot exceed 8, but this maximum is increased by 0.5 points for every female on the court.
 This is done in order to insure parity in athletic ability on the court at any given time.